-Standing at the Michelangelo Square, there’s the view of the city of Florence with a striking and eye-catching dome that dominates the skyline.
+Standing at Michelangelo Square, there’s a view of the city of Florence with a striking and eye-catching dome that dominates the skyline.
 The Giant dome of Santa Maria Del Fiore is the largest cathedral dome, and the largest brick and mortar one, in the world.
 How it was built remained a mystery as the architect Filippo Brunelleschi left no sketch or evidence about the know-how of constructing such a massive structure with only bricks and mortar 600 hundred years ago.

 Not only the dome has incredible “hardware”, but also incredible “software” as it was painted by the architect’s student with the fresco of “Last Judgment”.

 Besides, the polychrome marble panels in various shades of green and pink were marvelous.
 Not only that, the breathtaking experience of climbing up 463 stairs to the top of the dome for a gorgeous panoramic view of the city.
 I could take a really close look at the fresco on the way up there.
 Florence – Cathedrals, churches, mansions, and palaces… it takes days to look at them all!
 Check out How to Spend Two Days for the Best of Renaissance’s Birthplace, Florence.